swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 #### Constraining Existentials

-After introducing Existentials for all protocols, constraining them seems like the next logical step.
+After introducing existentials for all protocols, constraining them seems like the next logical step.
 Constraining refers to constraining a protocol’s associated types which will, therefore, only be available to protocols that have unspecified associated types.
 These constraints would probably be the same-type constraint: `where A == B` and the conformance constraint: `where A: B`:

 ```swift
 typealias Foo = Any<